marcv12/To_churn_or_not_to_churn/README.md

 hinted.
 This is put in evidence even more with the boxplots of the diagram, with the first quartiles for both attrited and existing customers being respectively 36 and 36.75, and the third quartiles being 57 and 59.25, so most values are contained within the aforementioned range (40 to 59).
-In (maybe this is a message to get married?).
-We would expect

-this regard, the company should provide better services for this category of people (at that age they might be thinking about retirement, so why not provide them with a retirement plan, among other)
+In this regard, the company should provide better services for this category of people (at that age they might be thinking about retirement, so why not provide them with a retirement plan, among other)